Amarraji/release-tags-demo/readme.txt

-This is alpha release - v-2.1-alpha
+This is beta release - v-2.1-beta